DoD-Platform-One/gitlab/chart/doc/architecture/backup-restore.md

 #### Command line arguments

 - `--skip <component>`

   You can skip parts of the backup process by using `--skip <component>` for every component that you want to skip in the backup process.
 Skippable components are the database (`db`), repositories (`repositories`), and any of the object storages (`registry`, `uploads`, `artifacts`, `lfs`, `packages`, `external_diffs`, or `terraform_state`).

 - `-t <timestamp-override-value>`

   This gives you partial control over the name of the backup: when you specify this flag the created backup will be named `<timestamp-override-value>_gitlab_backup.tar`.
 The default value is the current unix timestamp, postfixed with the current date formatted to `YYYY_mm_dd`.

 - `--backend <backend>`

   Configures the object storage backend to use for backups.
 Can be either 's3' or 'gcs'.
 Default is 's3'

 - `--storage-class <storage-class-name>`

   It is also possible to specify the storage class in which the backup is stored using `--storage-class <storage-class-name>`, allowing you to save on backup storage costs.
 If unspecified, this will use the default of the storage backend.

+  NOTE:
-  NOTE: **Note:** This storage class name is passed through as-is to the storage class argument of your specified backend.
+  This storage class name is passed through as-is to the storage class argument of your specified backend.

 #### GitLab backup bucket